doppar/docs/3.x/service-container.md

 This is the power of the Doppar container—elegant, minimal, and expressive service registration and resolution.
 This demonstrates how Doppar allows you to register lightweight bindings using closures, making your application modular and testable by default.

-## When to Utilize the Container in Doppar
+## Utilize the Container in Doppar
 You can often type-hint dependencies in your routes, controllers, services, and elsewhere without ever manually interacting with Doppar's container.

 For example, you might type-hint the `Phaseolies\Http\Request` object directly in your route handler to access the incoming HTTP request.
 Even though you never explicitly call the container, Doppar handles the injection of these dependencies behind the scenes: